thegymnasium/seemingly-seamless/slides-pt-3.md

-## Introduction
+## Roman Edirisinghe

-Roman Edirisinghe, Director of Technology
+Director of Technology

 - working with the web since 1996
 - background in art
 - largely self-taught

-Note:
+Notes:
-I'm Roman Edirisinghe, the hat I wear  Gymnasium’s director of technology.
+I'm Roman Edirisinghe, and I'm Gymnasium’s director of technology.
 I joined Gymnasium in 2021, and had no prior experience with Open edX.

 ---

 ## Beginnings

 Vanilla Open edX vs Gymnasium's Open edX

 - Gymnasium's Hawthorn theme was heavily customized